 The early days of responding to a disaster are often chaotic.
 There isn’t time to sort through donations, which take up space or likely go to waste.
 Needs also change fast.
 Cash donations allow organizations responding to the disaster to shift purchases and programming as the situation evolves.

 Relief organizations find that direct cash transfers can be one of the most effective ways to help survivors.
-Direct cash transfers can be cheaper to administer, reach more people, and allow for more flexible and responsive help.
-In 2023, the World Food Programme transferred $2.9 billion in cash-based transfers and commodity vouchers (which are redeemed for specific items) in 76 countries in 2023, reaching 51.6 million people.[2]
+Direct cash transfers can be more cost-effective to administer, reach a wider audience, and provide more flexible and responsive assistance.
+In 2024, the World Food Programme transferred $2.2 billion in cash-based transfers and commodity vouchers (which are redeemed for specific items) in 37 countries, reaching 57.5 million people.[2]
+For more on direct cash transfers, see our Guaranteed Income Primer.

-If you want to give something more tangible, consult NeedsList, which matches the specific needs of NGOs and disaster victims to donors and local suppliers of needed goods.
-Purchasing needed goods from local suppliers avoids shipping costs and supports the local economy, in addition to helping victims.
+If you want to give something more tangible, consult which matches the specific needs of NGOs and disaster victims to donors and local suppliers of needed goods.
+Purchasing needed goods from local suppliers avoids shipping costs and supports the local economy, in addition to helping survivors.

 For immediate relief, consider both small, local nonprofits/NGOs and larger international groups

 Effective disaster response requires both types of organizations, each playing a critical role.
-Local organizations in disaster-affected areas can often determine more quickly what their communities need most to recover.
+Local organizations and those already on the ground in disaster-affected areas can often determine more quickly what their communities need most to recover.
 For example, after the Russian invasion of Ukraine in 2022, local organizations like People in Need Ukraine and Razom for Ukraine worked to provide food, shelter, and medical assistance to vulnerable people in Ukraine and those seeking refuge across borders.

 Many large global organizations for poverty relief also respond to disasters.
 CARE, an international humanitarian agency, has emergency response experts in 95 countries.
 Save the Children, an international organization for vulnerable children, operates first-response teams in crisis zones like Gaza and Sudan.
 Oxfam, a global anti-poverty organization, organizes crisis response to provide affected people with clean water, food, shelter, blankets, and psychological support.